Facts of Le Chatelier’s Principle in Chemistry

-Hence when the pressure increases, the shift of the reaction in a direction where the sum of the stoichiometric coefficient of gas molecules lowered.
+Hence when the pressure increases, the shift of the chemical reaction in such direction where the sum of the stoichiometric coefficient of gas molecules lowered.
 In other words, an increase in pressure shifts the equilibrium to the low volume side to the high volume side where the decrease of pressure minimizes its effect.

 Van’t Hoff equation would numerically calculate the shift of equilibrium with temperature.
 But Le Chatelir principle quantitative analysis of equilibrium with the change of temperature.
 According to the Le-Chatelier principle when the temperature increases, the equilibrium will shift in the endothermic direction.
-Thus the equilibrium shifted low thermodynamics enthalpy to the high enthalpy side with the absorption or utilization of the specific heat.
+Therefore, the equilibrium shifted from low enthalpy to the high enthalpy side with the absorption or utilization of the specific heat.
 Let us illustrate this by elementary reaction for the formation of ammonia by bonding nitrogen and hydrogen atom.

 where ΔH = ΣHproduct – ΣHreactant

-- In the above reaction, the enthalpy of the reactant is greater than the product.
-Thus with the increases in temperature backward reaction favors where the equilibrium shifted to the higher enthalpy side and the production of ammonia decreased.
+- In the above reaction, the enthalpy of the reactant side is greater than the product side.
+Therefore, with the increases in temperature backward reaction favors where the equilibrium shifted to the higher entropy side.
+Hence the dissociation of ammonia occurs with the decreasing product.

-- But with the decrease of temperature, the equilibrium will shift in the exothermic direction and shift to the low enthalpy side.
-Thus with the decreases in temperature forward reaction favors and the production of ammonia increased.
+- But with the decrease of temperature, the equilibrium will shift in the exothermic direction and shift will be high enthalpy side to low enthalpy side.
+Therefore, with the decreases in temperature forward reaction favors and the production of ammonia increased.

 - The addition of inert gas at constant volume can not affect the equilibrium.
 Since the concentration of the total reacting components remains unchanged.

-- But when inert gas is added to the system at constant pressure the volume of the reacting system increased and thereby total concentration decreased.
-Thus according to the Le-Chatelier principle, the system will move in the direction in which no of moles is increases.
+- When inert gas added to the system at constant pressure the volume of the reacting system increased.
+Hence the total concentration or density decreased.
+Therefore, according to the Le-Chatelier principle, the system will move in the direction where the number of moles increases.

 - For example, if the volume of the nonreactive system decreased by a specific amount the pressure rises correspondingly.
-Thus the equilibrium shifted to the low volume sides (if ΔV ≠ 0).
-So the pressure increases become less than in the non-reactive system.
-This shift in the equilibrium position makes the reactive system higher compressibility than the non-reactive one.
+Therefore, the equilibrium shifted to the low volume sides.
+Hence the pressure increases become less than that of the non-reactive system.
+This shift in the equilibrium position natural gases makes the reactive system higher compressibility than the non-reactive one.